MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

   * $handler-name is name of the method.

-  * $priority; The priority to which the handler is started.
-The default is G_PRIORITY_DEFAULT.
-These are constants defined in **Gnome::GObject::GMain**.

   * $new-context; Whether to run the handler in a new context or to run it in the context of the main loop.
 Default is to run in the main loop.

   * $start-time.
 Start time of thread.
 Default is now + 1 sec.
 Most of the time a thread starts too fast when some widget are not ready yet.
 All depends of course what the thread has to do.

   * %user-options; Any other user data in whatever type provided as one or more named arguments except for :start-time and :new-context.
 These arguments are provided to the user handler when the callback is invoked.

+    There will always be one named argument `:$widget` which holds the class object on which the thread is started.
+The name 'widget' is therefore reserved.

+    The named attribute `:$widget` will be deprecated in the future.
+The name will be changed into `:$_widget` to give the user a free hand in user provided named arguments.
+The names starting with '_' will then be reserved to provide special info to the user.

-    The following named arguments can be used in the callback handler
+    The following named arguments can be used in the callback handler next to the other user definable options;

       * `:$_widget`; The instance which registered the signal.